 - DNS leak protection

 If you are visiting Iran remember to download the VPN before you arrive since many VPN sites are blocked.
 Even those that are available within Iran, you most probably don’t want to visit without a VPN in place first to hide your activity.

 NordVPN has everything you’re looking for in a VPN for Iran.
-AES-256-SHA encryption, kill switch, no-logs policy, DNS leak protection and obfuscation methods.
+AES-256-SHA encryption, kill switch, a no-logs policy, DNS leak protection, and obfuscation methods.
 Nord does take a bit of a different approach on some of these than other services.